alexandrerodenas/AI-Photo-Sorter/README.md

 -   **Local Directory Loading**: Securely load photos directly from your computer's file system.
 No uploads required!
 -   **Client-Side Semantic Search**: Use natural language to find your photos.
 Search for "a dog playing on the beach" or "sunsets over mountains" and a local AI model will find matching images.
--   **AI Auto-Tagging**: Photos are automatically analyzed and tagged with relevant keywords (e.g., "Nature", "Sunset", "Animals") using the Google Gemini vision model.
+-   **AI Auto-Tagging**: Photos are automatically analyzed and tagged with relevant keywords (e.g., "Nature", "Sunset", "Animals") using MobileNet.
 -   **Dual View Modes**:
     -   **Grid View**: A classic, responsive photo gallery.
     -   **Folder View**: Browse your photos in an organized structure, grouped first by analysis status and then by their AI-generated tags.